denisyukphp/throttler/docs/index.md

     new Node('192.168.0.4'),
 ]);
 ```
-To call a specific strategy, you need to pass the strategy class name through the required context parameter `throttler` and the optional parameter `counter` (any string) into the strategy context `Orangesoft\Throttler\ThrottlerInterface::pick(Orangesoft\Throttler\Collection\CollectionInterface $collection, array $context = []): Orangesoft\Throttler\Collection\NodeInterface` as shown in the snippet below:
+To call a specific strategy, you need to pass the strategy class name through the required context parameter `throttler` and the optional parameter `counter` into the strategy context `Orangesoft\Throttler\ThrottlerInterface::pick(Orangesoft\Throttler\Collection\CollectionInterface $collection, array $context = []): Orangesoft\Throttler\Collection\NodeInterface` as shown below:

 ```php
 /** @var NodeInterface $node */